LorenzoTa/step-by-step-tutorial-on-perl-module-creation-with-tests-and-git/tutorial/tutorial-english.md

 }

 </pre>
 The above is straightforward (if ugly): we get something in via <code>@_</code> (a string or a list) and we return something via <code>return @range</code> To accomplish this we initialize <code>$range</code> to hold our string.

-A good principle in loops is "put exit conditions early" and following this principle we put our our die conditions as soon as possible, ie after the if/else check.
+A good principle in loops is "put exit conditions early" and following this principle we put our die conditions as soon as possible, ie after the if/else check.

 But we dont want to die with an ugly message like <code>Died at ../Range/Validator.pm line x</code> ie from the module perspective: we want to inform the user where his code provoked our module to die.